 Hope.
 Healing.
 Support.

-I have always been passionate about understanding the human psyche and spirit.
-My background is in the arts but for as long as I can remember I have devoured countless books about psychology, spirituality, the mind body connection and alternative medicine.
-However, it was the loss of my first son, Wilder, in 2019 that refocused my life’s work towards counselling.
-I recognized the lack of specialized support for people experiencing profound grief, and committed myself to filling that gap.
+I am passionate about normalizing grief and guiding grievers on their journey.
+My early background is in the arts but I have always pursued knowledge about psychology, spirituality and the mind body connection.
+However, it is my own journey through loss that has refocused my life’s work towards counselling and educating.
+I recognized the lack of specialized support for people experiencing specific types of profound grief, such as the loss of a baby, and committed myself to filling that gap.

-I am honored to be able to draw on my history as an artist, my education and my personal experience of loss to provide a compassionate space for people navigating not only grief and loss, but a range of mental health challenges.
+I am honored to be able to draw on my history as an artist, my education and my personal experiences of life and loss to provide a compassionate space for people navigating not only grief and loss, but a range of mental health challenges.

 You don’t need to walk this path alone.